Billie Sutton: Political views

 Sutton is a "pro-Second Amendment" moderate Democrat with an anti-corruption focus.

 Personal life

 While the accident ended Sutton's rodeo career, it did not quell his love of horse riding, an activity he still enjoys alongside his wife Kelsea.
 Sutton and his wife have three sons.
-A daughter, Lenore, was born July 8, 2020, but passed away a week later.
-In August 2022, a community splash pad in Burke named Lenny’s Lily Pad was opened to honor their daughter.
+A daughter, Lenore, was born July 8, 2020, but died a week later.
+In August 2022, a community splash pad in Burke named Lenny's Lily Pad was opened to honor their daughter.